 - Inserting the required test data into blank DB is not an easy job due to the database table dependencies.
 Because of this inevitable restriction, data insertion can become the difficult task for the tester.

 - Insertion of limited test data (just according to the test case’s needs) may hide some issues that could be found only with the large data set.

 - For data insertion, complex queries and/or procedures may be required, and for this sufficient assistance or help from the DB developer(s) would be necessary.

-Above mentioned five issues are the most important and the most obvious drawbacks of this technique for test data preparation.
-But if there are some advantages as well:
+Above mentioned five issues are the most critical and the most obvious drawbacks of this technique for test data preparation.
+But, there are some advantages as well: